FranzPoize/node-pushserver/README.md

 }
 ```
 + All field are required
-+ "type" can be either "android" or "ios"
++ "type" can be either "android" or "ios" or "wp"
 + A user can be linked to several devices and a device can be linked to serveral users.

 #### Unsubscribe